10 Photography Projects To Do From Home

 9. Kid photography

 Yes, yes, it’s a huge cliche, but now that I have a kid, he’s one of my favorite subjects.
-I’m a little biased, of course, and the above image is by far one of my best shots period, kid photography or otherwise.
+I’m a little biased, of course.
+But the above image is by far one of my best shots, period, kid photography or otherwise.
 But after I’ve created this type of image, I get motivated to create more at this level.
 I share a few tips for taking great pictures of your own kids.

 10. Pet photography